Josh-Hiz/SGBCourses/README.md

 # Sphinx-Greenburg-Courses

+## Slide format:
-## All documents/textbook slides are written in RST and NOT markdown, therefore if you want to add new documents in slides please update the `toctree` in the appropriate index
+All documents/textbook slides are written in RST and NOT markdown, therefore if you want to add new documents in slides please update the `toctree` in the appropriate index

+## Spinning up a local server:
-## Run the server script `run_livereload.py` to spin up the server
+Run the server script `run_livereload.py` to spin up the server

 ## Before running:
 Please run `sphinx-build -M html ./ _build/ -W -a -j auto -n --keep-going` so Sphinx can build the HTML and render RST